lilou9221/McGill_Team2_Capstone/README.md

 - **Automatic downloads not working**: Ensure Google Drive API is enabled and `client_secrets.json` is properly configured.
 Downloads happen automatically once GEE export tasks complete.
 - **Missing rasters**: rerun `src/data/acquisition/gee_loader.py` and wait for automatic downloads to complete, or manually download from Google Drive if automatic download is not configured.
 - **Empty CSV outputs**: make sure the clipping circle overlaps the raster (edge circles often produce sparse data—use the verification helpers to confirm coverage).
+- **Cache issues**: If you suspect cache problems, delete `data/processed/cache/` directory to force regeneration.
+Cache automatically invalidates when source files change, but manual deletion can help troubleshoot.
+- **Parquet file errors**: Ensure `pyarrow>=10.0.0` is installed (`pip install pyarrow`).
+Parquet files are used for efficient DataFrame caching.

 ## Contributing & Support